 Muscle gain is one of the primary goals of weightlifting.
 Building muscle mass is a process requiring an investment in several different areas, including strength training, proper rest and nutrition.
-A normal, balanced diet is enough to maintain a healthy body build, but if you want to add muscle mass at a rapid rate, you'll want to use nutritional supplements to get the best results.
-But it is important to know what you are consuming before investing in a supplement.

 Video of the Day